mas-bandwidth/fps/009/README.md

 It actually got cheaper!

-And now we can scale the system up and down in smaller increments of $6k instead of $50k.
+And now we can scale the system up and down in smaller increments of 6k players instead of 50k.
 Much better!